package spark

 LayerDataFrameReader to query data from an interactive Map layer.
 Currently, the class with private access because doesn't implement additional methods towards LayerDataFrameReader class.

-LayerDataFrameReader extends AnyRef
+- trait LayerDataFrameReader extends AnyRef

 Custom Spark DataFrameReader for querying data from a given layer.